Lagos corridor into the US

 London corridor

 The primary capital-flow corridor for Lagos.
 Nigerian elite financial and educational ties to the United Kingdom route a large share of US-bound capital and operating decisions through London first.
-The closest register correction for Lagos principals working a London-then-US sequence.
+The closest market-facing correction for Lagos owners working a London-then-US sequence.

 See London corridor →